karlgrieshop/Bioinformatics_Onboarding/README.md

 **Part 8 of this tutorial ([HPC](#HPC)), and Day 1 of your Bioinformatics module (February 4, 2025), requires:**
 - A UEA username and email address,
-- An "Hali" account (UEA's High Performance Computing cluster (HPC)), **which I have already set up for all students registered to this module**,
+- A "Hali" account (UEA's High Performance Computing cluster (HPC)), **which I have already set up for all students registered to this module**,

 **To access the Hali from a personal device, requires:**
 - The [multi-factor authenticator (MFA)](https://www.uea.ac.uk/about/university-information/it-information/mfa),